Skip to Main Content

 Some of our resources make use of the words “mother” and “women.”
 The Start Smart for Your Baby program recognizes the limitations of this language.
 We are dedicated to making our content as inclusive as possible and the use of these terms does not exclude any gender identity group from accessing these resources.

-Find more support you need for things like breastfeeding, birth control, mental health support, your baby’s development, and going back to work.
+Find more support you need for things like breastfeeding, birth control, mental health support, your baby’s development, and going back to work with these additional Smart Start for Your Baby Resources.

 What are you looking for?